backdrop-contrib/juicebox/README.txt

 **** Using the Juicebox views style plugin (nodes/entities are images): ****

+1. Install the views module from: http://drupal.org/project/views

-1. Create a content type to represent each image that will be part of a gallery.
+2. Create a content type to represent each image that will be part of a gallery.
 Add fields for the image itself (each node will only hold one image), a text/html caption, a title, etc. You may also want to add a field that can be used as a sorting parameter (such as a simple integer field), add taxonomy reference field to "group" your images in albums/galleries, etc.

-2. Add your images to your site using the content type you just created.
+3. Add your images to your site using the content type you just created.

-3. Create a new view that displays the content type that you created.
+4. Create a new view that displays the content type that you created.
 Add a standard page display to this view that uses the display format of "Juicebox Gallery".

-4. Be sure that you add a separate field to your view (from the content type fields that you created earlier) for the image that you will display, the title text that will accompany each image and the caption text that will accompany each image.
+5. Be sure that you add a separate field to your view (from the content type fields that you created earlier) for the image that you will display, the title text that will accompany each image and the caption text that will accompany each image.

-5. Setup whatever content filters, sorting options, etc. that you like (e.g. perhaps you want to use a taxonomy-based contextual filter to setup distinct albums within this single view definition, etc.).
+6. Setup whatever content filters, sorting options, etc. that you like (e.g. perhaps you want to use a taxonomy-based contextual filter to setup distinct albums within this single view definition, etc.).

-6. Under "format" click "settings" to access the Juicebox-specific display options.
+7. Under "format" click "settings" to access the Juicebox-specific display options.
 Here you can:

 * Specify a width and height for the gallery.